Click and Conversion Analytics

 You send events by adding small bits of code to your application.
 For more information on which events to collect and what information to include in an event, read the guide on capturing user behavior as events.

-Click and Conversion Analytics correspond to user actions and the corresponding events after an Algolia search.
-The A/B testing and Dynamic Re-Ranking use these analytics.
-As previously mentioned, however, click and conversion events can be used for more than Click and Conversion Analytics.
+Click and Conversion Analytics correspond to user actions and the related events after an Algolia search.
+A/B testing and Dynamic Re-ranking use these analytics.
+However, you can use these events for more than Click and Conversion Analytics.

-Click and conversion events outside of the search context are useful for Personalization purposes.
+Click and conversion events outside the search context are helpful in Personalization purposes.
 Even if you aren’t planning on implementing Personalization immediately, it’s best to consider sending events for the eventual possibility that you will.
-That way you won’t have reformat your events for Personalization, potentially losing out on previously gathered data.
+That way, you won’t have to reformat your events for Personalization, potentially losing out on previously gathered data.